tobek/laminae/14-nnp.md

 #### TODO

-plane of mirrors, unknown future or past. planar transport to all realms except some (like elemental planes) fails - because they don't exist? is this some ancient primordial past or degenerate future where only element planes exist?
+plane of mirrors, unknown future or past. laminal transport to all realms except some (like elemental planes) fails - because they don't exist? is this some ancient primordial past or degenerate future where only element planes exist?

 (maybe quote from guy)